Ultimate Dayton Real Estate Investing Guide for 2026

 Median Property Prices

-Thoroughly compute the budget that you are able to spend on additional investment assets.
-To see whether a community has opportunities for investment, look at the median property prices.
-You can customize your property hunt by estimating median prices in the community’s sub-markets.
+Meticulously evaluate the amount that you can spare for new investment assets.
+To find out whether a community has potential for investment, check the median property prices.
+You can adjust your property hunt by estimating median prices in the area's sub-markets.

 Price Per Square Foot

-Price per sq ft could be inaccurate if you are examining different buildings.
-When the styles of prospective homes are very contrasting, the price per square foot may not provide a valid comparison.
-If you remember this, the price per sq ft may provide you a broad estimation of local prices.
+Price per square foot can be influenced even by the design and floor plan of residential units.
+When the designs of potential properties are very different, the price per square foot may not make an accurate comparison.
+If you take this into account, the price per square foot may give you a broad idea of local prices.

 Short-Term Rental Occupancy Rate